Computer Science Department

 - I participated in putting together the following contests:

-- I have been a member of the ICPC Live Analytics team at the 2011-2015 world finals.
+- I have been a member of the ICPC Live Analytics team at the ICPC world finals since 2011.